 More than two million hectares were affected this year by the drought in the north of the country.
 While in the south came the rains and also the hurricane season.
-The Civil Protection System sends informative bulletins to take precautions and inform in a timely manner about the influence of these meteors in the Gulf of Mexico, the Pacific, and the Mexican Caribbean.
+The Civil Protection System sends informative bulletins to take precautions and inform promptly about the influence of these meteors in the Gulf of Mexico, the Pacific, and the Mexican Caribbean.

 Can hurricanes be good and bad at the same time?
 Despite their importance in climate regulation and water supply, hurricanes are considered negative phenomena from the human point of view and are classified as "natural disasters".
 In the history of hurricanes, the most terrible ones that remain in historical memory have been those that have impacted human populations and have left considerable human and economic losses, such as Hurricane Gilberto in 1988 (Quintana Roo, Mexico) and Catrina in 2005 (New Orleans, United States); while other hurricanes, even as intense, such as Hurricane Dean in 2007 (Quintana Roo) were not given the same importance in official records because they did not directly affect large cities or tourist areas.